ABRG-Models/Stalefish/README.md

 Stalefish is written in C++ and will compile on Mac OS or Linux.
 Released versions are available as .dmg images or on the snapcraft.io store.

 ## Download Stalefish
 The quickest way to try Stalefish is to install a pre-built image.
-For help building Stalefish (which is not difficult), see below in 'Building Stalefish'.
+(For build instructions see [Building Stalefish](https://github.com/ABRG-Models/Stalefish#building-stalefish).)
 ### Mac
 To install on Mac OS, download the **Stalefish.dmg** file from https://github.com/ABRG-Models/Stalefish/releases/
 ### Linux